Skip to content

 There are numerous applications of big data analytics and how it can impact businesses, both big and small.
 Let’s run through a few topics where data can be leveraged:

-• Sales patterns – Records of how different products compare to one another in quarterly sales can help owners understand how much to supply for each product type for future anticipated sales
+• Sales patterns – Records of how different products compare to one another in quarterly sales can help owners understand how much to supply for each product type for future anticipated sales.
+Moreover, e-commerce companies should leverage IDP solutions for logistics for accurate demand forecasting and optimize inventory management, enhance order fulfillment efficiency.

 • Sales margins – Profit margins associated with each product can be compared on a large scale to distinguish which product line is bringing in the greatest net profit.
 While the volume of sales with product A might beat out the volume of product B, product B might have a stronger profit margin, helping the analyzer understand that product B is a stronger profit generator.